-All students attending Clarksville High School must live within the legal school boundaries or complete a Non-Resident Student Admission form to receive permission from the Board of Education to be accepted as a non-resident student.
-If a change of address to an area outside the school district occurs during a school year, the student may complete the semester at Clarksville High School on a tuition-free basis.
-Students are required to report any change of address to the counseling office within one week after the move.
-The parent or guardian must make a request in writing to the school asking permission for the student to continue attending Clarksville High School.
+All students attending Clarksville High School must live within the legal school boundaries or submit a completed Non-Resident Student Admission form, along with required documentation, to the building principal for review.
+Guardians are required to report any change of address to the counseling office via the Campus Parent portal within one week after a move.
+If a change of address to an area outside the school district occurs during a school year, a Non-Resident Admission form must be submitted to the principal's office within one week after the move.